Happy Thanksgiving!

 I love scarves.
 I actually use them year round, but more as shawls during the summer months for use in cold, air conditioned buildings, rather than as actual neck warmers.
 I just stuff one in my purse and off I go into triple-digit outdoor temps, but still prepared for any freezing grocery stores or restaurants that I might walk into.

 The hubs and me out to dinner.
-I'm wearing one of
+I'm wearing one of my favorite scarves. |

 But what I really love is when the outside air cools off enough that I can accessorize with scarves.
 Really, they're just a larger form of jewelry.
 Who needs a necklace when your neck is covered by a beautiful scarf?
 But unlike jewelry, they have the added benefit of keeping my neck warm.
 Did I mention I'm a winter wimp?
 I get cold easily.
 But with a scarf around my neck, not only do I look fashionable, I'm also keeping warm.

 There are so many ways to wear scarves, too.
 It's not like it's the old same thing over and over.
-Here's a great video to get you started on some fresh ways to wear your scarf
+Here's a great video to get you started on some fresh ways to wear your scarf.

 The other thing I love about scarves is that they hide a neckline that is a tad too low.
 Just add a scarf and hide whatever you want to.
 And it's way cheaper than getting a new top.
 You're welcome.